 Molt-X gets rid of a caterpillar infestation, tomato worms, bagworms, cabbage maggots, and other pests almost instantly.

-Not only is it incredibly effective, but it’s safe for people, pets, birds, earthworms, and other harmless creatures.
+It contains azadirachtin, a very potent, natural compound from the neem tree.
+It is incredibly effective and safe for people, pets, birds, earthworms, and other harmless creatures.

 Moreover, you can use it up until the day of harvest.
 Besides, it also works on trees, roses, and ferns.